halfapencil/cp216-cpu-simulator/README.md

   - Performing arithmetic or logical operations (e.g., ADD, SUB, AND).
   - Updating the program counter (e.g., via B instructions).
 - Instructions are executed in a pipelined manner with fetch, decode, and execute stages.

-### Display Results
-- After each instruction execution, the simulator displays:
-  - The current instruction (in assembly format) with an ARM or Thumb indicator.
-  - Updated register values (r0–r15), with the modified register highlighted in red and the Program Counter (r15) with a light green background flashing on each new instruction.
-  - Modified or accessed memory locations, highlighted in red, with a searchable address input to view specific cells.
-- The simulator supports two modes:
-  - Step-by-step: Displays each instruction, register, and memory state; user presses "Next Instruction" to proceed.
-  - Full execution: Runs all instructions and displays the final state with "Continue to End of Program."

 ### Supported Instructions
 The simulator supports the following 15 instructions (covering both ARM and Thumb formats):